Murder of Nitish Katara: Judgement

 On 2 April 2014, Delhi High Court upheld the trial court verdict sentencing life imprisonment to Vikas Yadav, Vishal Yadav and the contract killer Sukhdev Pehalwan.
 An appeal by Katara's mother and prosecution seeking death sentence to the convicts, pending before the High Court was to be heard on 25 April 2014.
 The Delhi High Court on Friday 6 February 2015 sentenced Vikas Yadav and his cousin Vishal Yadav to 30 years in prison for the murder of Nitish Katara.

 On 18 August 2015, Supreme Court of India upheld the High Court verdict.
 On 9 October 2015 Supreme Court rejected the appeal filed by the sister of Nitish Katara for death penalty of the Yadav brothers.
 Hon'ble Supreme Court of India upheld the conviction for 25 years.

 On 3 October 2016, the Supreme Court of India sentenced Vishal and Vikas Yadav to 25 years in prison.
 The Delhi High Court had earlier sentenced the convicts to 25 years in jail for the murder, plus five years for destruction of evidence, with both sentences to run consecutively.
 However, the Supreme Court allowed their sentences to run concurrently rather than consecutively, meaning the Yadavs would spend 25 years behind bars, rather than 30.
-Additionally, a third convict in the case, Sukhdev Pehalwan, was sentenced to 20 years in jail.
+A third convict in the case, Sukhdev Pehalwan, was sentenced to 20 years in jail.